 Pillboxes are used to store the otolith samples.
 The box consists of an outer housing with removable, sliding cell covers, a colored plastic tray, an inner 28 cell tray (which may be painted black), and a grid card (which is provided with your sampling gear).
-The inner trays have numbers embossed into the bottom of each cell; (1-4 from top to bottom for each of the seven "days" or columns).
+The inner trays have numbers embossed into the bottom of each cell; (1 - 4 from top to bottom for each of the seven "days" or columns).
 Check to make sure the embossed number 1s on the inner tray are at the top when inserted into the outer plastic tray.
 It is not necessary to disassemble the box when taking your sample.
 Simply pull the clear plastic cover for the row you are working on and place the otolith in the appropriate cell.
-Notice that some pillboxes will not allow the clear plastic cover to open unless the colored button on the upper right side (near SAT 7AM-9AM) is pressed simultaneously.
+Notice that for pillboxes with a blue or green outer box, the clear plastic cover cannot be opened unless the colored button on the upper right side (near SAT 7AM-9AM) is pressed simultaneously.